wodby/docs/docs/stacks/solr-drupal/index.md

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.3.2

+Alpine Linux updated to 3.10.2 for Solr images

 ### 2.3.1

 - Solr updated to 8.2.0